Nissan 126X

 The Nissan 126X is a concept car built by Nissan in 1970.

 Design

 The 126X features an angular, wedge design like many other concept cars of the time.
 It has a strip of lights along the hood that light up with either 3 red, 2 yellow, or 5 green lights depending on whether the vehicle is braking, at constant speed, or accelerating respectively.
 Similar strips were also included on the rear sides.
 It also features a front hinged canopy door that encompasses the roof, windscreen and the panels down to the sills.
+The car was controlled by airplane-inspired levers and also featured a backup camera.

 Specifications

 The 126X is powered by a transverse-mounted Nissan L-series, 3.0-liter 6-cylinder engine sending power to all four wheels.
 There is, however, no evidence that the 126X was actually roadworthy.
-Despite its wedge design, the 126X was a four seater.
+Despite its wedge design, the 126X was a four-seater.

 Nissan 126X in miniature

 A model of the 126X, badged as the "Datsun 126X", was produced by Matchbox from 1973 to 1985, debuting as number 33 in their 1-75 series.